Classifying theory for simplicial parametrized groups: Non-abelian cohomology

 with face and degeneracy maps defined by the formulas

 and

 respectively.
-When $G$ is a group in $s\cC$ whose underlying simplicial object is constant, one can show that $\Wbar G$ reduces to the usual classifying space $BG$ of $G$, thus $BG$ is the simplicial object in $\cC$ whose object of $n$-simplices is the product $G\times \cdots \times G$ ($n$ factors) and whose face and degeneracy maps are defined using the product in $G$ and insertion of identities.
+When $G$ is a group in $s\cC$ whose underlying simplicial object is constant, one can show that $\Wbar G$ reduces to the usual classifying space $BG$ of $G$, i.e.\ the simplicial object in $\cC$ whose object of $n$-simplices is the product $G\times \cdots \times G$ ($n$ factors) and whose face and degeneracy maps are defined using the product in $G$ and insertion of identities.

 For the case of simplicial groups it is well known that $\overline{W}G$ is a fibrant simplicial set --- see for instance Lemma 21.3 of \cite{MaySOAT}.
 In the next lemma we prove a more general statement.